 Important brand for Norway and Oslo

-A fantastic audience and TV images excite people far beyond national borders.
+A fantastic audience and television images excite people far beyond national borders.

 Enjoyment of sport and motivation for physical activity

-The sports profiles inspire people to physical activity and good health by being close to the Kollen audience.
+The sports profiles inspire people to be physically active and healthy by being close to Kollen -the audience.

-Over 90% of the public believe that Holmenkollen Skifestival contributes to creating sports enjoyment.
+Over 90% of the public believe that Holmenkollen Skifestival contributes to creating the joy of sports.
 And almost 60% believe that the Ski Festival contributes to recruitment to the sport.
-This signals that Holmenkollen Skifestival is a strong ambassador for the Norwegian Sports Confederation's vision: "Sports enjoyment for all".
+This signals that Holmenkollen Skifestival is a strong ambassador for the Norwegian Sports Federation's vision: "Sports joy for all."

 - The fact that the majority of the public has this impression is positive for the Ski Festival's reputation, but it also indicates that the Ski Festival, with its nearly 1,800 volunteer officials and extensive club collaboration, is a strong contributor to social sustainability and good sports experiences," concludes Arntsen in Sponsor Insight.